gaetan-l/cypher-f/README.md

 - *js/onload-travels.js*: **Second call to translator** after main section is loaded to translate specific elements like country

 ### Utilities
-- Add **windows-install section** with programs to install on a fresh Windows install
+- Add **windows-install section** with programs to install on a fresh Windows install, grouped by type, and an interface to select which ones to download in one click
 - Add a **links section** with my favorite web links

 ### Presentation